julianpinedayyz/raspberryPiSetup/README.md

 Change `nodeLab` for the domain that suits your needs.

 	# the IP(s) on which your node server is running.
-I chose port 3000.
+I choose port 3000.
 	upstream app_nodeLab {
     	server 127.0.0.1:3000;
     	keepalive 8;